Faster Payment System (Hong Kong)

 The system was implemented by the Hong Kong Monetary Authority and operated by Hong Kong Interbank Clearing Limited (HKICL).
 It was launched for pre-registration on 17 September 2018.
 Transfers and payments is available since 30 September 2018.

 Features

 Cheap transfers

 Traditional interbank transfers required payment of fees between 50 HKD and 200 HKD, or a waiting time of up to two days before the payment clears.
 FPS provides an instant, round-the-clock and cheap way of transferring funds.
 For personal banks accounts, interbank fund transfer through FPS is normally free of service charges.

 Payment by QR code

 Participants in the FPS share a common standard for the QR code which allows paying to merchants using a variety of payment methods like bank cards, stored value facilities or direct debit from bank accounts.

 HKMA has released a tool for merchants to convert QR codes from different payment providers into a single standard QR code.

 Currencies

-FPS supports payments in Hong Kong dollars (HKD) and Chinese Yuan Renminbi (CNY).
+FPS supports payments in Hong Kong dollars (HKD) and Renminbi (CNY).